Cleod9/importjs/README.md

 - Overhaul of original packaging and preloading code (much cleaner read)
 - Removed `module.postCompile` and added `this.inject` which accepts a single function
-- Removed alternative import methods for consistency (please use the package id string)
+- Removed alternative import methods for consistency (please use the module id string)
-- Added `this.import` to replace the use of ImportJS global from within packages
+- Added `this.import` to replace the use of ImportJS global from within modules
 - New plugin system

 ----------